Laurel Lance (Arrowverse): Laurel Lance (Earth-1)

 Dinah Laurel Lance is first introduced in the pilot episode of Arrow as a legal-aid attorney working for a legal assistance group called CNRI (City Necessary Resources Initiative) in Starling City.
 Her father Quentin Lance is a detective and her younger sister Sara Lance and ex-boyfriend Oliver Queen are both presumed dead, while having a secret fling during the sinking of Queen's Gambit five years ago.

-Season 1

 Over season one's course, Laurel pursues a relationship with Tommy Merlyn, and often works with "The Hood", unaware that the vigilante is actually Oliver who has returned.
 Laurel initially blames Oliver for Sara's death but after her breakup with Tommy, she briefly resumes her relationship with Oliver.
 Tommy's death during the events of 'The Undertaking' eventually causes Oliver and Laurel to part ways.

-Season 2

-In season two, Laurel becomes an Assistant District Attorney, but also struggles with Tommy's death, leading her to fight her own battles with alcoholism and use of prescription drugs.
+In season two of Arrow, Laurel becomes an Assistant District Attorney, but also struggles with Tommy's death, leading her to fight her own battles with alcoholism and use of prescription drugs.
 She learns that her sister Sara is alive.
 She also learns that Oliver is the vigilante known as "The Arrow", and her sister is also a vigilante, whom she eventually names "The Canary".

-Season 3

-In season three, Laurel witnesses Sara's murder and resolves to become a vigilante to find her sister's killer and to help people as Sara did.
+In the next season, Laurel witnesses Sara's murder and resolves to become a vigilante to find her sister's killer and to help people as Sara did.
 This leads her to begin combat training with Ted Grant, and later Nyssa al Ghul.
 Initially impersonating "The Canary", Laurel eventually assumes her own mantle as the "Black Canary" and joins Oliver's crusade.
 As Black Canary, she uses a side-handle baton as her trademark weapon, and later uses an updated version of her sister's sonic "Canary Cry" device designed by Cisco Ramon.

-Season 4

-In season four, Laurel is shown to be still active as a vigilante in Starling City (now renamed Star City) alongside John Diggle and Thea Queen.
-She and Thea convince Oliver Queen and Felicity Smoak to return to aid their mission, which leads to Oliver adopting the moniker "Green Arrow".
+In season four of Arrow, Laurel is shown to be actively operating as the Black Canary, alongside John Diggle and Thea Queen, as a member of "Team Arrow".
+Laurel and Thea convince Oliver, who had retired with Felicity Smoak in the previous season, to return to the city (now renamed Star City) and join the team again, which leads to Oliver adopting the moniker "Green Arrow".
 Soon Laurel learns about the Lazarus Pit's power and attempts Sara's resurrection, which succeeds with John Constantine's help.
 Laurel soon convinces Sara to join Rip Hunter's team later known as the Legends; Sara does so, adopting the moniker "White Canary".

-Laurel is mortally wounded by H.I.V.E. leader Damien Darhk and later dies in the hospital surrounded by the team and confessing to Oliver that she still loves him.
-At her funeral, Oliver reveals Black Canary's real identity to the public to stop Evelyn Sharp's impersonation from inadvertently labeling her as a criminal.
+Laurel subsequently works with Team Arrow as Black Canary for several missions.
+During one of their missions, she is mortally wounded by H.I.V.E. leader Damien Darhk and later dies in the hospital surrounded by the team and confessing to Oliver that she still loves him.
+At her funeral, Oliver reveals Black Canary's real identity to the public to stop Evelyn Sharp's impersonation from inadvertently labeling the Black Canary as a criminal.
 Laurel's death is avenged when Oliver kills Darhk.